itscodenation/curriculum-15-16/units/3-CSS1/sessions/1-firstpage/README.md

 * <http://learnlayout.com/>

-## During class
+## During Class

-### Do-now
+### Do Now

 1. Volunteer takes attendance.
 [Procedure found here](https://docs.google.com/document/d/19IIhqykr70vj7wnqyJYuQNTkd9GX56Xgl3omD42IcMk/edit).
-2. Ask students to complete the following **on paper**:
-  * Draw a simple layout for a webpage about yourself.
+2. Ask students to complete the following **on paper**: Draw a simple layout for a webpage about yourself.
 This drawing should made exactly as you would see it on a desktop browser.

-## Opening
+### Opening

 "We have asked everyone to draw their website layout on a piece of paper.
 Now let's compare what everyone came up with."
 Ask some of the following questions to see how content structure and positioning compared between students.